 Proteins are stored in your liver, muscles, and a free amino acid pool that is much smaller than the other two.
 Sadly, our body’s capacity to store amino acids is pretty consistent, meaning that our body has a constant supply of those that can never increase nor decrease.
 Amino acids control protein synthesis inside the body, so it’s naturally advised to eat about 300-400 grams of protein daily.

-If you tried to gain muscles before, you’ve probably been told to add proteins to your diet, that is because protein synthesis process is basically muscle growth.
+If you tried to gain muscles before, you’ve probably been told to add proteins to your diet, that is because the protein synthesis process is basically muscle growth.
 The more efficient this process is, the more muscles you gain.

-That’s why some people may be scared to try protein cycling because it includes taking down your protein intake a notch, but we assure you, this method is not going to affect your muscle building process.
+That’s why some people may be scared to try protein cycling because it includes taking down your protein intake a notch, but we assure you, this method is not going to affect your muscle-building process.